hendrysadrak/workflows/README.md

 [create-release.yml](/.github/workflows/create-release.yml)

-Creates Github release on pushing a tag with commit history in format of
+Creates Github release on pushing a tag with commit history in format of:

 ```md
 ## Commits